 However, as I was to discover, there are other Americans making other types of offerings into the Indian River Lagoon, once known as the Ais Lagoon when Florida was a territory of the Spanish Empire.

 Some I would consider 'normal' ---like the POW/MIA flag hanging from the tree.

 Other items?
 A little odd.

-I carried my cast through the grassy shallow water stalking a school of mullet.
+I carried my cast net through the shallow water stalking a school of mullet.

 The mullet were nervous and easily spooked.
-Not only did they have to deal with fish hawks, but many fisherman on the way to Port Canaveral or the Banana River stopped at the save location to cast for bait.
+Not only did they have to deal with fish hawks, but many fishermen on the way to Port Canaveral or the Banana River stopped at the same location to cast for bait.

 My initial opinion of what in the jar?